hth313/boost41/doc/stack.rst

 PUSHA
 -----

-.. index:: push; alpha register
+.. index:: push; Alpha register

-Push the alpha register to the buffer stack.
-You can have a maximum of 13 alpha registers on the stack at any time, trying to push more will result in a ``NO ROOM`` error message.
-The actual register consumption depends on how long the string in the alpha register is.
-Pushing an empty alpha register costs nothing, apart from using up one of the 13 levels.
+Push the Alpha register on the buffer stack.
+You can have a maximum of 13 Alpha registers on the stack at any time.
+Trying to push more will result in a ``NO ROOM`` error message.
+The actual register consumption depends on how long the string in the Alpha register is.
+Pushing an empty Alpha register costs nothing, apart from using up one of the 13 levels.

 POPA
 ----

-.. index:: pop; alpha register
+.. index:: pop; Alpha register

-Pop the alpha register from the buffer stack.
+Pop the Alpha register from the buffer stack.

 PUSHFLG
 -------